 If surfing is a little too tricky, grab a paddle!
 Stand-up paddleboarding, also known as ‘SUP’ is a lot of fun!
 When you’re on the coast, make a stop there and see what SUP!
 (I know, truly awful.
 I hold myself in contempt!)

 The only inhabited island in Northern Ireland is just a short ferry ride from the mainland and certainly worth a stop on your tour of the Causeway Coast if you have the time.

 The tiny L-shaped island is home to more wild sea birds than people, with puffins, guillemots and kittiwakes vastly outnumbering roughly 150 residents.
 Boasting plenty of walking trails and postcard-esque views of lighthouses on cliff-sides, Rathlin is a dream for photographers and adventurers alike.
 With some fairy folklore and a tale of an old King and a spider thrown in, only a fool would miss out on Rathlin!

-Need another reason to travel to the Causeway Coast?
+Need another reason to explore the Causeway Coastal route?
 How about this…

 You might catch a glimpse of the aurora borealis.
 That’s the ‘Northern Lights’ for those who skipped Latin class.
 It doesn’t happen often but you might get lucky.
 In a place as magical as this, getting a rub of the green can happen easier than you think!

 And if it’s not your lucky day, well there’s plenty of great Guinness around to drown your sorrows with!